Frustrated spin order and stripe fluctuations in FeSe: Introduction

-There is no consensus on the limit which best describes the Fe-based systems.
-Early work considered Heisenberg-type magnetism the most appropriate approach \cite{Chen:2011b}, and the high-energy maxima observed by Raman scattering in $A$Fe$_2$As$_2$-based compounds were interpreted in terms of localized spins \cite{Sugai:2011,Sugai:2012}.
-The low-energy spectra are reminiscent of CDW or SDW formation \cite{Chauviere:2011,Sugai:2012,Eiter:2013,YangYX:2014}.
-In principle, both effects can coexist if the strength of the correlations varies for electrons from different orbitals.
-The itinerant electrons form an SDW while those on localized orbitals give rise to a Heisenberg-like response.
+Early theoretical work on Fe-based systems considered the Heisenberg model the most appropriate approach \cite{Chen:2011b}, and the high-energy maxima observed by Raman scattering in BaFe$_2$As$_2$ were interpreted in terms of localized spins \cite{Sugai:2011,Sugai:2012}.
+On the other hand, the low-energy spectra are reminiscent of charge density wave (CDW) or SDW formation \cite{Chauviere:2011,Sugai:2012,Eiter:2013,YangYX:2014}.
+In principle, both effects can coexist if the strength of the correlations varies for electrons from different orbitals, where itinerant electrons form a SDW, while those on localized orbitals give rise to a Heisenberg-like response.

-In contrast to the $A$Fe$_2$As$_2$-based compounds, FeSe seems to be closer to localized order.
-Apart from low lying charge excitations, the remaining, presumably spin, degrees of freedom in FeSe may be adequately described by a spin-1 $J_1$-$J_2$-$J_3$-$K$ Heisenberg model \cite{Glasbrenner:2015} (see Fig.~\ref{fig:Y123-Ba122} c).
-This model allows for the presence of different spin stripe orders as indicated in the phase diagram in Fig.~\ref{fig:Y123-Ba122}d \cite{Glasbrenner:2015}.
-Since various types of spin order are energetically in close proximity \cite{Glasbrenner:2015,Wang:2015,WangQS:2016}, frustration may quench long-range order down to the lowest temperatures \cite{Baek:2014}.
-Large energy scales were found in neutron scattering experiments in FeSe for both the exchange energies and the fluctuations \cite{Rahn:2015,WangQS:2016}.
+In contrast to the $A$Fe$_2$As$_2$-based compounds ($A=$\,Ba, Sr, Ca), FeSe seems to be closer to localized order with a larger mass renormalization than in the iron pnictides \cite{Yin:2011}.
+Apart from low lying charge excitations, the remaining, presumably spin, degrees of freedom in FeSe may be adequately described by a spin-1 $J_1$-$J_2$-$J_3$-$K$ Heisenberg model \cite{Glasbrenner:2015} which provides also a consistent description of our results shown in this work and allows for the presence of different spin orders.
+Since various types of spin order are energetically in close proximity \cite{Glasbrenner:2015,Wang:2015,WangQS:2016}, frustration may quench long-range order down to the lowest temperatures \cite{Baek:2014}, even though neutron scattering experiments in FeSe find large values for the exchange energies \cite{Rahn:2015,WangQS:2016}.

+Recent experiments on FeSe focused on low-energies and \Blg ($x^2-y^2$) symmetry, and the response was associated with particle-hole excitations and critical fluctuations \cite{Massat:2016}.
+Here, we obtain similar experimental results below 1,500\,\wn.
+Those in the range 50-200\,\wn show similarities with the other Fe-based systems while those above 200\,\wn are distinctly different but display similarities with the cuprates \cite{Sulewski:1991,Muschler:2010a}.
+In addition to previous work, we analyze all symmetries at {higher} energies up to 3,500\,\wn, to uncover crucial information about the behaviour of the spin degrees of freedom.